tahaalotwala/EduManage/README.md

 ### Project Description

 This project is an advanced Attendance and Assignment Submission Platform designed to streamline and automate the processes of attendance tracking and assignment management in educational institutions.
-The platform aims to modernize these essential functions, offering real-time tracking, ease of access, and comprehensive analytics to improve educational management and student performance.
+The platform aims to modernize these essential functions, offering comprehensive tracking, ease of access, and comprehensive analytics to improve educational management and student performance.

 ---